sambowry/Yamale/README.md

   -h, --help            show this help message and exit -s SCHEMA, --schema SCHEMA
                         filename of schema.
 Default is schema.yaml.
+                        multiple schemas can be specified, the first is the main schema, the others are subschemas containing definitions
   -e PATTERN, --exclude PATTERN
                         Python regex used to exclude files from validation.
 Any substring match of a file's absolute path will be excluded.
 Uses default Python3 regex.
 Option can be supplied multiple times.